AvrilHunter/NC-News/README.md

 # Northcoders News API

-Welcome to Northcoders News API containing articles with comments and votes on a variety of topics!
+Welcome to Northcoders News API containing articles on a variety of topics, users can interact with votes and comments.

 ## About The Project

-### Hosted REST api server available at - https://nc-news-z2fk.onrender.com/
+Hosted REST API server available at - https://nc-news-z2fk.onrender.com/
 ___

 ### Built With